Finding the Right Customers

 New product launch best practice dictates that you build “the voice of the customer into a market-driven, customer-focused new product process.”1 That entails collecting intelligence about the market you want to serve and data about how customers are likely to respond when you offer a new “…unique, superior product…”1

-Once you know about how they will respond to your product, you need to know how to recognize them.
+Once you know how your target customers will respond to your product, you need to know how to recognize those customers.
 That’s where demographics come in.
-Age, gender, income, education, children at home, etc., all characterize individual customers to improve your odds of winning in the market.
+Factors such as age, gender, income, education, and number of children living at home all characterize individual customers to improve your odds of winning in the market.
 Combined with details like what targets buy, the kind of entertainment they enjoy, their credit rating, and behavioral data, you get a fact-based picture of who you want as your customer.

 How can you get a full picture of the customers you want to target so your message and offer can become part of the things they do every day?